0x3F3F/0x3F3F.github.io/_posts/2019-12-01-ETF-Bubble.md

 ## Conclusion

-Other than don't use ETFs, one idea that was suggsted :

-> Need to search for securities that are outside the ETF flow of funds, that are idiosyncratic in their behaviour.
-> They might do well, or might do poorly, but not for the same reasons the rest of the market does well/poorly.
+> You Need to search for securities that are outside the ETF flow of funds, that are idiosyncratic in their behaviour.
+They might do well, or might do poorly, but not for the same reasons the rest of the market does well/poorly.

-This is the approach I'm taking.
 As everyone and their dog is indexing these days, my gut instinct is to do exactly the opposite - selecting active funds that focus on equities that are outside the indexes, with a bias to small cap.

 ## Links